 The country’s first Agro-processing and Light Industrial Park is currently under construction.
-Located in South Trinidad, the Park is situated on 18.83 acres of State land in the Moruga district.
-Scheduled for completion in June 2019, the Park will have for lease 5 specialized factory shells and 6 land lots.
+Located in South Trinidad, the Park is situated on 7.6187 hectares (18.83 acres) of State land situated in Saunders Trace Moruga.

-Business facilitation services will also be available for offer to individuals, start-ups and established companies within the Agro-processing sector.
+Business facilitation services will be available to prospective tenants.

 Land Lots and Factory Shells

 Park infrastructure upon completion will include all major utilities; electricity, cabling, telephone, internet, water, wastewater treatment and access roads for each lot.

 All land lots will be offered with ready connections to all utilities while factory shells will be built out to accommodate ‘Plug and Play’ business set-up– outfitted with all utilities including washrooms facilities.
 Additional build out of office spaces will be done by tenants.

 Parking allocations will be included on each lot.